lhcb/starterkit-lessons/13-loki-functors.md

 print SUMTREE('pi+'==ABSID, PT)(cand)
 ```
 In this case, we have summed the transverse momentum of the pions in the tree.
-Note the usage of the `ABSID` functor, which allows to select particles of a given ID using either ther PID or their name.
+Note the usage of the `ABSID` functor, which allows to select particles of a given ID using either their PID or their name.

 Another very useful LoKi functor is `CHILD`, which allows to access a property of a single children of the particle.
 To specify which child we want, its order is used, so we need to know how the candidate was built.